2019 ABC Advocacy Agenda

 Prioritize blood donation as a national imperative

-- Promote blood type utilization practices and standards that benefit patients and promote a robust blood supply.
+- Address disproportionate reliance on type O donors through the implementation of utilization practices that benefit patients and promote a robust blood supply.

-- Explore programs and reimbursement mechanisms to facilitate implementation of safety and technology measures when mandated by FDA or when market incentives otherwise do not exist.
+- Explore pathways and reimbursement mechanisms to facilitate implementation of safety and technology measures when mandated by FDA or when market incentives otherwise do not exist.

 Reduce unnecessary and burdensome regulation